HL7NZ/nhi/input/pagecontent/general.md

 #### API Keys and Usage Plans

-Clients will be emailed their API key, which should be treated as confidential information and not shared with other parties.
+Clients will be emailed their API key, which should be treated as confidential information and not shared with other parties

 An api-key associates the client with a usage plan, which sets upper limits on the API request volume which is permitted.
-If a client exceeds their usage plan allocation an http error will be returned.
+If a client exceeds their usage plan allocation an http error will be returned

 Clients will need to add there api key to the x-api-key header in each API request.
 If no API key is included in the request header, a “Forbidden” error will be returned